Hymn Title

 The copyright holder wants to approve new arrangements before using in services.

-The name Sing Out Love continues the lineage of our Unitarian Universalist hymnals: from the UUA’s first hymnal, Hymns for the Celebration of Life, to the more familiar Singing the Living Tradition, Singing the Journey, and Las voces del camino.
-Sing Out Love orients us to this moment in the unfolding story of our faith.
+The name Sing Out Love continues the lineage of our Unitarian Universalist hymnals: from the UUA’s first hymnal, Hymns for the Celebration of Life, to the more familiar Singing the Living Tradition, Singing the Journey, and Las voces del camino, Sing Out Love orients us to this moment in the unfolding story of our faith.

 As a virtual hymnal, this resource is shaped and guided by our call to offer: